 Marrow Point Boat Tour (One hour drive to get there – 42 scenic miles.
 Spend a half day or more).
 If you want to see the Black Canyon from the bottom, the safest option is to join the Marrow Point Boat Tour.
 To be clear, this is a pleasure cruise and not a white water adventure, as the cruise is on the Marrow Point reservoir rather than the rough water of the National Park.
 To get to the parking area for the tour, drive one hour south from the Inn on Highway 92 to the intersection of Highway 50, travel a very short distance west on Highway 50 to mile marker 130 and find the Pine Creek parking area.
 From the Pine Creek trail parking area, walk down 232 stairs and enjoy an easy one mile scenic walk along the old railroad bed to reach the boat dock.
 Leave the parking lot no later than 45 minutes prior to the tour, and allow more time for a slower pace.
 Meet the ranger at the boat dock.
 Pre-boarding begins 15 minutes prior to the scheduled departure time; tours begin promptly.
 Tours run at 10 am and 1 pm every day except Tuesday, and usually from mid-June to mid-September.
 Be aware that reservations are a must.
 For details and to reserve your spotclick here.

 Grand Mesa National Forest (One hour drive to get there – 50 miles.
 Spend a half to full day).
 The Grand Mesa is sometimes said to be the world’s largest flat top mountain.
 With its 300+ lakes and endless acres of forest, it’s an outdoor paradise – and a good place to cool off in the summer at over 11,000 ft!
 Wildlife is plentiful, with populations of elk, deer, moose, bear, mountain lion, beaver and many smaller species.
 Fishing is popular in the many cold water lakes.
-The visitor center is first rate with lots of great information.
-The visitor center is located north of Cedaredge just as you crest the top of the mesa.
+The Visitor Center is first rate with lots of great information and is located north of Cedaredge just as you crest the top of the Mesa.
 The Lands End overlook on the western tip of the Mesa is a must.
 For more information click here.
 North Fork Valley Orchards (20 minute drive to get there - 15 miles.
 Spend several hours) If you are craving fresh peaches, apples, cherries, apricots, pears, berries and much more, then there are two orchards that top the list for a visit.
 The First is Big B’s/Delicious Orchards just about two miles west of Paonia on Highway 133.
 This is a charming, funky & agri-hip destination.
 There’s a very nice farm store featuring goods from the farm along with at-the-source farm fresh ciders and hard ciders.
 If you arrive in September or later make sure to get the unpasteurized “cold pressed” cider – hard to beat!
 Big B’s has a hard cider following big enough to warrant a hard cider festival in October.
 There is a sweet little on-site café with tasty and creative food and outdoor seating under a canopy of trees - even tire swings for the kids (or playful adults).
 Big B’s has regular Friday night live music events during high season (summer & fall) featuring regionally and nationally known touring acts.
 Fruits and veggies are available pre-picked or pick-your-own.
 Worth the stop for several reasons.

 Our second excellent orchard suggestion is Orchard Valley Farms & Black Bridge Winery.
 Accessed a quarter mile south of Highway 133 just east of Paonia.
-Orchard Valley Farms is our pick for “pick-your-own” goodies… they have it all and the peaches are amazing!
-There’s a great farm store with local fruit and veggies, culinary treats, as well as a tasting room for the wineries’ output.
+Orchard Valley Farms is our pick for “pick-your-own” goodies…they have it all and the peaches are amazing!
+There’s a great farm store with local fruit and veggies, culinary treats, as well as a tasting room for the winery’s output.
 One of the nicest features is the location on the banks of North Fork of the Gunnison River.
 There are Adirondack chairs right by the riverbank – a great place to sip wine or eat a peach!
 There are plenty of other orchards in the area that are less focused on direct sales, but may be worth checking out.

 And don't forget farmer's markets!
 Every Saturday in Summer and through October, there is a farmer's market hosted at the Creamery Arts Center in downtown Hotchkiss.
 The market runs from 10am - 2pm.
 In Paonia, check out Arbol Farmer's Market Tuesday evenings (5-8pm) from mid-May to mid-October at Paonia Town Park.
 Markets feature live music, wine tasting and a community meal in the shady park!